onehashai/onehash-connect/help/delete-a-message.md

 deletions, messages deleted directly or via a [message retention policy](/help/message-retention-policy) are archived for 30 days in a format that can be restored by a server administrator.
-After that time, they are permanently and irrecoverably deleted from the Zulip server.
+After that time, they are permanently and irrecoverably deleted from the OneHash Connect server.
 Server administrators can adjust the archival time using the `ARCHIVED_DATA_VACUUMING_DELAY_DAYS` setting.